coffeemakr/OST/README.md

  * **Offline friendly**:
     Let the user store connections offline to use them en route without internet.
  * **Privacy-enhanced**:
-    Don't send tracking information unnecesary information to tracking servers.
+    Don't send unnecesary information to tracking servers.
 Also send all requests encrypted.